sinclairzx81/sidewinder/libs/token/readme.md

 ## Overview

-Sidewinder Token is a Type Safe Json Web Token library used to sign and verify claims exchanged between services over a network.
-This library is built upon the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package and provides additional type checking for claims data for both signer and verifier.
-This package uses asymmetric (RS256) signing only.
-This library provides utility RSA 2048 key pair generation for dynamically creating new keys at runtime.
+Sidewinder Token is a type safe Json Web Token library used to sign and verify claims exchanged between services over a network.
+This library is built upon the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package but provides additional type checking for claims data for both signer and verifier.
+This package supports asymmetric signing only.

 Licence MIT